-At Covington Behavioral Health Hospital, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
+At Covington Behavioral Health, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
 With the help of our center’s dedicated treatment team, it is possible to learn to manage OCD symptoms and live a healthier, happier life.

-Learn more about OCD treatment at Covington Behavioral Health Hospital in St. Tammany Parish
+Learn more about OCD treatment at Covington Behavioral Health in St. Tammany Parish

 As its name suggests, obsessive compulsive disorder (OCD) consists of obsessions and compulsions.
 Obsessions are persistent and distressing thoughts, and compulsions are actions that an individual takes in an attempt to resolve his or her obsessions.
 For example, compulsions can include actions such as hand-washing, ordering or arranging items, counting, repeating words, or checking locks, switches, and other items.
 Unsurprisingly, this disorder can cause enormous disruption across nearly all areas of a person’s life if the person does not seek treatment at a hospital or center for OCD.